-Fourth, we conducted a randomized controlled trial in which we evaluated the efficacy of a newly developed, virtual reality-based attention bias modification procedure, as compared to the classical computerized procedure at reducing attentional bias and anxious symptomatology.
-As in the previous study, we also investigated other aspects, relevant for the virtual reality environment, such as usability, adverse effects, stress/perceived mental workload and the level of presence in virtual reality.
+Fourth, we conducted a randomized controlled trial in which we evaluated the efficacy of a newly developed, virtual reality-based attention bias modification procedure, as compared to the classical computerized procedure at reducing attentional bias, anxious symptomatology.
+We also investigated other aspects, relevant for the virtual reality environment, such as usability, adverse effects, stress/perceived mental workload and the level of presence in virtual reality.
 While the results for attentional bias score and fear of negative evaluation were not significant, we observed a significant reduction in state anxiety in favour of the virtual reality group.
 Also, as a tentative result, more participants improved and less deteriorated in the virtual reality group than in the computerized group.
 The participants in the virtual reality group reported high levels of presence and excellent virtual system usability.
 Moreover, stress/mental workload was low in both experimental groups, although the participants in the virtual reality group reported significantly more stress/mental workload.
 There were virtually no adverse effects as a result of the virtual reality intervention.

-Summarising, through the present work we found out that 1) virtual reality interventions are superior to controls for both anxious and comorbid depressive symptomatology, 2) attention bias modification procedures are superior to placebo and waitlist for both anxious and depressive symptomatology, in certain conditions, 3) the virtual reality-based attentional control evaluation discriminated better between anxious / depressive participants and healthy ones than the classical computerized attention procedure and 4) that virtual reality-based attention bias modification represents a feasible intervention with tentative results that merit further investigation.
+Summarising, through the present work we found out that 1) virtual reality interventions are superior to controls for both anxious and comorbid depressive symptomatology, 2) attention bias modification procedures are superior to placebo and waitlist for both anxious and depressive symptomatology, in certain conditions, 3) the dot-probe-based attentional bias evaluation discriminated accurately between anxious /depressive participants and healthy ones and 4) that virtual reality-based attention bias modification represents a feasible intervention with tentative results that merit further investigation.
 These findings compel us to consider a number of methodological and clinical consequences, which are described further below.